robie1373/phoneCodeOscillator/README.md

 ## Hardware designs

-This repo includes designs for 3 versions of the board.
+This repo includes designs in Fritzing for 3 versions of the board.
 Or will eventually.
 For now, all are through-hole.
 An SMT version would be awesome.
 I may do that too.
 Or maybe you will?

 BOM will end up in the repo once stabilized.